 Across the board, Tiki Cat probably has the best overall line of cat food.

-While some companies have 2 or 3 really great recipes, and a number of average ones, Tiki Cat manages to have an entire line up of great recipes.
+While some companies have 2 or 3 great recipes and several mediocre ones, Tiki Cat manages to have an entire line-up of great recipes.

-It's definitely on the more expensive side of things, but there are literally ZERO fillers in here.
+It's definitely on the more expensive side of things, but there are ZERO fillers in here.